-The area surrounding the bridge has been transformed into a lovely public park, with walkways along the creek and cafes at the water’s edge.
+The bridge’s surrounding area has been transformed into a lovely public park, with walkways along the creek and cafes at the water’s edge.
 And a dramatic anamorphic projection called the “archAngel” now watches over the concrete bridge and its visitors.

-This humble Community Bridge, once a barrier between neighborhoods, has become a symbolic and a genuine point of connection for the town of Frederick.
+This humble Community Bridge, once a barrier between neighborhoods, has become a symbolic and genuine point of connection for Frederick.
 It’s a monument to the practicality and feasibility of truly public art.
 And it’s an inspiring example of how art can establish common ground among people.

 See Related: Best Things to Do in Baltimore